Chris DeFrance

-Chris Anthony DeFrance (born September 13, 1956) is a former American football wide receiver in the National Football League for the Washington Redskins.
-He also was a member of the Saskatchewan Roughriders of the Canadian Football League.
+Chris Anthony DeFrance (born September 13, 1956) is an American former professional football wide receiver in the National Football League (NFL) for the Washington Redskins.
+He also was a member of the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football at Arizona State University.

-Early years
+Early life

 DeFrance attended Corcoran High School.
 He moved on to Bakersfield College, where he was a Junior College All-American at wide receiver and helped his team reach the 1976 Junior Rose Bowl.
 In track, he practiced the long jump and triple jump, winning the conference championship in both events.
 He also ran the mile-relay.

 In 1977, he transferred to Arizona State University, posting 11 receptions for 291 yards and 3 touchdowns.
 In the Fiesta Bowl against Penn State University, he came up big with 7 receptions for 144 yards.

 In 1978, although he missed spring practice with a broken foot, he came back to lead the team with 31 receptions for 617 yards and 5 touchdowns.
 In the Garden State Bowl, he had a 58-yard touchdown reception.

 Professional career

 Dallas Cowboys

-DeFrance was selected by the Dallas Cowboys in the sixth round (164th overall) of the 1979 NFL Draft.
+DeFrance was selected by the Dallas Cowboys in the sixth round (164th overall) of the 1979 NFL draft.
 He was waived on August 21.